AbibuSheriff/OpenReliefJamaica/docs/architecture/README.md

-README.md for /docs/architecture/

 System Architecture — OpenRelief Jamaica

-This folder contains the high-level architecture for the OpenRelief Jamaica platform.
-It explains how all major parts of the system work together — frontend, backend, security, database, and external services.

-Architecture Overview

-OpenRelief Jamaica is built on three core layers:

-1. Frontend Layer (Base44 UI)

-Accepts report submissions

-Displays public reports

-Provides NGO login + admin dashboard

-Communicates with backend over secure HTTPS (JSON)

-2. Backend API (Base44 API Engine)

-Handles incoming requests

-Validates all submitted data

-Applies role-based access control (Citizen / NGO / Admin)

-Sends email notifications

-Reads + writes database entities

-3. Database Layer (Base44 Data Tables)

-Report Table — stores citizen-submitted needs

-Organisation Table — stores verified NGOs

-EmailLog Table — tracks all outgoing email notifications

-Email Service

-Automatic emails are triggered by the backend:

-Report confirmations

-NGO account approval

-Status update notifications

-Security Layer

-Security is enforced at multiple levels:

-Role-based access

-Admin-only actions protected

-Limited public read access

-All calls require API key authentication

-No direct access to underlying tables

-Diagram

-See: system-architecture.png
-This image provides a visual map of the system, showing how users, frontend, backend, emails, and data layers interact.

-Purpose of This Folder

-This directory exists to:

-Document technical architecture

-Support visa evidence requirements

-Provide clarity for developers, grant reviewers, and contributors

-Show professional system design standards
+This folder contains the complete technical architecture of the OpenRelief Jamaica platform.
+It visually explains how every part of the system works together — from users on the frontend to the backend, database, security layer, and email services.

+Architecture Diagram

+Below is the official architecture diagram used to represent the system:

+What This Diagram Shows
+1. User Groups

+The system supports three different roles:

+Citizen User — submits disaster needs

+Relief Worker / NGO — views, updates, and manages reports

+Admin User — oversees all data, approvals, and system actions

+These users interact exclusively through the frontend UI.

+2. Frontend Layer (Base44 UI)

+This is the public-facing web interface built with Base44.
+It handles:

+Submitting reports

+Showing reports

+Displaying NGO dashboards

+Admin tools

+All user actions trigger API calls to the backend.

+3. Backend API (Base44 API)

+This is the core application logic.
+It:

+Receives requests

+Validates data

+Applies role-based access

+Sends emails

+Updates database tables

+It is the “brain” of the system.

+4. Database Layer

+The backend stores and retrieves information from three main tables:

+Report Table – citizen-submitted needs

+Organisation Table – registered NGOs

+EmailLog Table – all outgoing emails

+The backend controls access to protect sensitive data.

+5. Email Service

+Used for:

+Confirmation emails to citizens

+Alert emails to relief workers

+NGO registration approvals

+The backend triggers these emails based on user actions.

+6. Security Layer

+Security is enforced across the entire system:

+Role-based access control

+Limited access to sensitive reports

+Protected admin features

+Validation before every API call

+Only authorised users can perform high-level actions.